netgroup-polito/frog4/docs/README_INSTALL.md

 Follow the instructions provided in the file [README_INSTALL](https://github.com/netgroup-polito/frog4-sdn-do/blob/master/README_INSTALL.md).

 Important considerations:
-* in case you install the FROG4-orchestrator on the same machine where you installed the Broker, you do not have to clone again the [DoubleDeker](https://github.com/Acreo/DoubleDecker-py) repository.
+* in case you install the SDN domain orchestrator on the same machine where you installed the Broker, you do not have to clone again the [DoubleDeker](https://github.com/Acreo/DoubleDecker-py) repository.
 However, you have to apply the patch (as described in the FROG4-orchestrator repository) and install it again;

 ### WARNINGS